What’s the difference between your EIN and your D‑U‑N‑S Number? Knowing can help you grow your business.

-- A strong business credit profile may potentially help you get loans, which you may need in order to land or fulfill a contract.
-If you need funding in order to deliver on contracts with big-box retailers or government agencies, having a strong business credit report can help you look credible to banks and other lenders.
+- An up-to-date business credit file may potentially help you get loans, which you may need in order to land or fulfill a contract.
+If you need funding in order to deliver on contracts with big-box retailers or government agencies, having an up-to-date business credit report may help you look more creditworthy to banks and other lenders.

 The D‑U‑N‑S Number for Construction Companies

-Construction business owners can benefit from having a D‑U‑N‑S Number, too, and much like suppliers, contractors can benefit from building their business credit report:
+Construction business owners can benefit from having a D‑U‑N‑S Number, too, and much like suppliers, contractors can benefit from potentially building a business credit file:

 - Since construction business owners make money by contracting with other organizations or individuals for services rather than goods, their credibility can influence how they are perceived by potential partners.
 The organization or individual hiring the construction company will want a reliable business, and good business credit scores and ratings can help convey reliability.

 - Construction business owners may also need funding to deliver on contracts.
-In construction, things can change quickly and strong business credit may help you get loans, so you can make deadlines, buy necessary supplies, and pay workers on time.
+In construction, things can change quickly, and having an up-to-date business credit file may help if you need loans to make deadlines, buy critical supplies, and pay workers on time.

-A D-U-N-S Number can benefit all types of businesses, especially B2B businesses or companies looking for a loan.
-To get started building your business credit right away,apply for an expedited D-U-N-S Number (you can get one expedited for free if you’re a government contractor) and receive one in just five days, or go the standard route and receive one for free in up to 30 business days.
+The D-U-NS Number can be a very effective way to track business relationships and monitor your own business’s Live Business Identity, which may help you demonstrate your company’s credibility.
+Having a D-U-N-S Number can benefit all types of businesses, not just the three types of companies listed above – and it can be especially beneficial for B2B businesses or companies looking for a loan.
+To get started potentially building your business credit right away, to receive one in just five business days.
+(You can get one expedited for free if you’re a government contractor.)
+Or go the standard route to receive one for free in up to 30 business days.